NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Good Practices--DOCID36.md

 prefer you to promptly terminate any instance that are not using actively, so that other users can make use of the resources.

-Currently, there is no formal NeCTAR mechanism to discourage wasteful use of your allocation, but this likely to change.
+Currently, there is no formal Nectar mechanism to discourage wasteful use of your allocation, but this is likely to change.

 ## What should I do when I am finished with an instance

-When you are finished with an Instance, you should Terminate it.
+When you are finished with an Instance, you should terminate it.
 Leaving an instance running, or in "paused" or "suspended" or "shutdown" states is tying down resources that other people could be using.